UNESCO City of Literature

 Norwich has been home to many prize-winning writers including Louis de Bernieres, Angela Carter, Amit Chaudhuri, Giles Foden, Andrew Cowan, Ali Smith, George Szirtes, Rose Tremain.
 As Ian McEwan says "Norwich has turned itself into a world hub for literature".

-Writers' Centre Norwich led Norwich's successful bid for Norwich achieving UNESCO City of Literature status.
-Their pioneering work and collaborative projects includes events and courses as well as planning the opening of a National Centre for Writing in 2018.
+The National Centre for Writing led the successful bid for Norwich achieving UNESCO City of Literature status.
+Their pioneering work and collaborative projects includes events and courses as well as the opening of a National Centre for Writing in June 2018.

 University of East Anglia (UEA)

 The UEA was the first university to offer in Britain an MA in creative writing (1971), Ian McEwan was the first graduate of this MA course.
 UEA staff and graduates include a number of well-known authors and critics such as Malcolm Bradbury, Kazou Ishiguro, Emma Healey and WG (Max) Seabald.
 The university hosts two annual literary festivals featuring alumni and national and international writers.

 - Julian of Norwich (1342 – 1416) who was the first woman to be published in the English language

 - Harriet Martineau (1802 – 1876) was born in Norwich of Huguenot descent.
 She was one of the world's first female journalists

 - Anna Sewell lived in Norwich and wrote the 50 million bestseller Black Beauty (1877)

 - Thomas Browne (1605 – 1682) was a bibliophile, scientist and naturalist and Norwich resident.

 - Ian McEwan was the first graduate of MA Creative Writing, UEA